berstend/service-worker-router/readme.md

 #### router.handleEvent(`event: FetchEvent`): `HandleResult | null`

 Will match a [FetchEvent] object against the registered routes.
-If a route matches it's handler will be called automatically with `event.respondWith(handler)`.
+If a route matches it's handler will be called automatically and passed to `event.respondWith(handler)`.
 If no route matches nothing happens. :-)

 ```js
 addEventListener('fetch', event => {